Homomorphisms of topological rings and change-of-scalar functors: Introduction

 Furthermore, for every right $\fR$\+module $M$ and every right $\fS$\+module $N$, we have an adjunction isomorphism of abelian groups $\Hom_{\fS^\rop}(M\ot_\fR\fS,\>N)\simeq\Hom_{\fR^\rop}(M,N)$, which induces a natural injective map $\Hom_{\fS^\rop}(\cM\ocn_\fR\fS,\>N) \rarrow\Hom_{\fR^\rop}(\cM,N)$ for every discrete right $\fR$\+module $\cM$, by precomposing with the natural surjective right $\fS$\+module map $\cM\ot_\fR\fS\rarrow\cM\ocn_\fR\fS$.
 We need to show that, for a discrete right $\fS$\+module $\cN$, the resulting map of abelian groups

 is an isomorphism.

 Indeed, every discrete right $\fR$\+module is the cokernel of a morphism of infinite direct sums of cyclic discrete right $\fR$\+modules.
 As both the left-hand side and the right-hand side of~\eqref{discrete-modules-adjunction-map} take colimits in the discrete $\fR$\+module argument $\cM$ to limits in $\Ab$, it suffices to check that~\eqref{discrete-modules-adjunction-map} is an isomorphism for cyclic discrete right $\fR$\+modules $\cM=\fR/\fI$.
 In this case, in the notation above, we have $\cM\ocn_\fR\fS=\fS/\fJ$, and the assertion that~\eqref{discrete-modules-adjunction-map} is an isomorphism simply means that an element $y\in\cN$ is annihilated by $\fJ$ whenever it is annihilated by~$\fI$.
+This is the result of Lemma~\ref{R-S-annihilator-easy-lemma}. \end{proof}